 The charges explained (including the hidden ones)

-When you transfer money from Cyprus to the UK, there are two types of charges you need to be aware of:
+When you transfer money from Cyprus to the UK, there are two types of charges:

 - Exchange rate